 Figure 11 - Add a New Page - Screen 3 - Add General Comments

-In Figure 9 above, you see the Description of the Page along with the Cost Per Item on the Page.
-Figure 10 shows the Items on the Page.
-In this example we selected a page with 50 Items on the Page.
-Note: each item can be disabled if needed.
+Figure 9 shows the Description of the Page along with the Cost Per Item on the Page.
+Figure 10 shows the Items on the page.
+Items can be disabled, if needed.
 To the left of the Enable/Disable button is the Item Description field where you can add information for each item, such as condition, or hidden faults.
-Figure 11 shows the General Comment field where you can add any general comments about the Page, and at the bottom you have the process buttons.
-If you press Save, the changes you made to the Page will be saved and the Page will be activated.
-If you press Save and Start Next Page, your changes will be saved, the Page will be activated and you will be taken to the first screen again where you can start adding another Page.
+Figure 11 shows the General Comment field where you can add any general comments about the page, and at the bottom you have the process buttons.
+If you press Save, the changes you made to the page will be saved and the page will be activated.
+If you press Save and Start Next Page, your changes will be saved, the page will be activated and you will be taken to the first screen again where you can start adding another page.
 The information entered for the previous page will carry over to the next page to give you a quick start to creating the next page.